Are you interested in graduate study in Civil Engineering? We offer research degrees in a variety of topics in Civil Engineering, for example:

 The Engineering Science web site also offers detailed information about the application process:

 - Summary page

-- Graduate admission criteria (Note: our English language requirements are IELTS: an overall score of 7.5, with at least 7.0 in each component or TOEFL: an overall score of 630 with a Test of Written English score of 5.
-Applicants who have taken the new Internet-based TOEFL test must achieve an overall score of 109, with at least 25 in each component or Cambridge Certificate of Proficiency in English (CPE) Grade B)
+- (Note: our English language requirements are IELTS: an overall score of 7.5, with at least 7.0 in each component or TOEFL iBT (internet-based) - an overall score of 110 with minimum component scores of: Listening (22), Reading (24), Speaking (25) and Writing (24) or Cambridge Certificate of Proficiency in English (CPE) Grade B).

-General enquiries about research in Civil Engineering should be addressed to Dr C.M.
-Martin.
+General enquiries about research in Civil Engineering should be addressed to Prof. Z. You.